-The level of micro-organisms enumerated from ambient air will be very variable and will be dependent on food product, process, factory design, production activities taking place at the sample time and sampling system used.
+The level of micro-organisms enumerated from ambient air will be very variable, however, and will be dependent on food product, process, factory design, production activities taking place at the sample time and sampling system used.

-Total viable counts can range from 101-104/m3 and yeasts and moulds can range from 101-103/m3 in different food factories and even for RTE high risk environments, the count in the high risk area can be similar to that outside the factory - though the flora is likely to be different!
+Total viable counts can range from 10^{1} - 10^{1} /m3 and yeasts and moulds can range from 10^{1} - 10^{3} /m3 in different food factories.

+Even for ready-to-eat high risk environments, the count in the high risk area can be similar to that outside the factory - although of course the flora is likely to be very different!

-Verification standards for ambient air are thus very difficult to universally set and can only be established for a particular factory and then only if 'normal' conditions (no cleaning being undertaken, no open doors, fans working, no excessive people movements, no non-typical process conditions etc) can be guaranteed.
+Verification standards for ambient air are thus very difficult to universally set and can only be established for a particular factory and then only if 'normal' conditions (i.e. no cleaning being undertaken, no open doors, fans working, no excessive people movements, no non-typical process conditions etc) can be guaranteed.